The Swedish OSPO-network

 Earlier workshops

-- 2025-04-08 Workshop on the Cyber Resilience Act and Product Liability Directive, hosted by Ericsson in Gothenburg.
+- 2025-04-08 Workshop: The Cyber Resilience Act and Product Liability Directive, hosted by Ericsson in Gothenburg.

 - 2024-05-30 OSPOlogy and Open Source Management, hosted by IKEA in Malmö.

-- 2023-10-05 Workshop on Software Bill of Materials and Supply-chain security, hosted by Scania in Södertälje.
+- 2023-10-05 Workshop: Software Bill of Materials and Supply-chain security, hosted by Scania in Södertälje.

-- 2023-03-22 Workshop on Open Source business and contribution strategies, hosted by RISE in Gothenburg.
+- 2023-03-22 Workshop: Open Source business and contribution strategies, hosted by RISE in Gothenburg.

 - 2022-10-19 OSPOlogy and Open Source Management, hosted by Ericsson in Kista.